Moving to Australia from New Zealand?

 For someone just moving to Australia, you’re going to want to start your search for a preschool now, before you arrive in Australia, as soon as you have confirmed where you are moving to.
 Search for preschools/kindergartens either close to where you’re going to live or close to where you are going to work.

 Some preschools are located in the same building as a primary school.
-These preschools give priority to children that will be attending kindergarten the following year.
+These preschools give priority to children who will be attending kindergarten the following year.
 They are part of a larger school system and can be private or public.

 Looking for pre-schools/kindergartens in Australia

-As you are moving to a new country it’s going to be hard to get referrals for a preschool in your area, as you would in NZ, so you are going to have to reply to websites that investigate and review pre-schools/kindergartens operating in your area.
+As you are moving to a new country, it’s going to be hard to get referrals for a preschool in your area, as you would in NZ.
+So, you are going to have to reply to websites that investigate and review pre-schools/kindergartens operating in your area.

 Careforkids.com.auA big search engine for small people

 Finding the right childcare service is a big decision.
 Let Care for Kids help you narrow it down to the best available in your neighbourhood.
-With 23,000+ services to compare you’ll be spoilt for choice.
+With 23,000+ services to compare, you’ll be spoilt for choice.

 Services on Careforkids.com.au: